Hone logo

 Expected Behavior:

-• When the hook is first used, it should return the current orientation.
+• When the component using the hook mounts, the hook should immediately return the current orientation.

 Examples